 Our program prepares students for a range of future opportunities.
 Here you can choose to major in CS or pursue an interdepartmental major that combines CS with another field.
-You can also minor in CS, computational methods or digital media.
+You can also minor in CS or Digital Media.

-All CS majors do an individual or team capstone project, which may lead to honors theses.
+All computer science majors do an individual or team capstone project, which may lead to honors theses.
 There are ample opportunities to intern with major companies and engage in independent research, including Union summer research fellowships.
-CS students may become members of Sigma Xi national scientific research society.
+Students may become members of Sigma Xi national scientific research society.

 Complementing your academics is the chance to participate in Virtual Union.
 This student group runs one of the larger computer systems on campus, maintains student web pages, and gives students a chance to learn about and do system administration and web development.